 What are some areas that you would add?
 Please share them in the comments below.

-Do you want to discuss your where your hospitality system is stuck?
-I offer a coaching call where I spend time on the phone with you or your committee, up to 90 minutes, where I help you trouble shoot and develop some action plans.
-I can help you review your systems through a step by step flow chart that I’ve developed.
-Read more about that hospitality coaching here.
+Do you want to discuss where your hospitality system is stuck?
+I offer a coaching call where I spend time on the phone with you or your committee, up to 90 minutes, where I help you troubleshoot and develop some action plans.
+I can help you review your systems through a step-by-step flow chart that I’ve developed.
+Read more about hospitality coaching here.